AFC wins 3rd straight Pro Bowl, 26-7 over NFC in Orlando

 IN-GAME HIJINKS

 Indianapolis Colts tight end Eric Ebron had his phone tucked into the pocket of his sweatshirt and used it between the third and fourth quarters.
-Ebron took pics with opposing players, working his way around the entire NFC defense.
+Except Ebron didn’t take pics with teammates.
+He got opposing players to pose with him, working his way around the entire NFC defense.

+Several players used their phones on the sidelines, but Ebron was the first to pull his out on the field.

 ANOTHER NO-CALL

-Adams hugged a line judge who didn’t throw a flag on an obvious pass interference play against Green Bay receiver Davonte Adams.
+New York Jets safety Jamal Adams hugged a line judge after he didn’t throw a flag on an obvious pass interference play against Green Bay receiver Davonte Adams.
 Davonte Adams dropped to the ground in disbelief, and several NFC teammates protested.

+Jamal Adams, meanwhile, celebrated alone for a moment and then hugged the smiling official.

 Players from both conferences spent the week lamenting a now-infamous no-call in the NFC title game.